Table of Contents

 He added the Monster safety straps but also got the steel safeties in case he wanted to use them at some point.

 He opted for the sandwich J cups, specifically the 1.5″ version and the best choice, in my opinion.
-They give you more space horizontally than standard J cups, to make it easier to rack your bar safely if you’re slightly off center.
+They give you more space horizontally than standard J cups, to make it easier to rack your bar safely if you’re off center.

 He also added the slinger attachment, which sticks up pretty high and isn’t going to fit into the basement when he moves again.